-Family Housing Online Application
+Family Housing Online Application page 2

 Upon check-in to a rental unit and before signing the Family Housing Rental Agreement, the University will require the applicant to provide proof of eligibility including, but not limited to: admission certificate, marriage certificate, childrens' birth certificates, custody papers, visitation/parenting plan, or other documentation as determined necessary by the Family Housing Office.
 If you are approved to keep an animal, you will also be required to provide additional documentation, such as vet records and proof of licensing.
 A full list of required documentation will be given to you when you are assigned a unit.